SendingA/UWB_Mutipath_Triangulation_Localization/README.md

 - **Antenna orientation Localization**

   Be able to determine a relatively accurate estimation for the antenna orientation in the transmitter side.

 **Compare with state-of-the-art single anchor UWB localization system**

-1.No need for a priori knowledge of the environment（can be main contribution）
+1. No need for a priori knowledge of the environment（can be main contribution）

 2. Low power consumption (all tags only transmit and do not receive, but multiple antennas are required, It is mainly used for the estimation of AOD）